jhspetersson/fselect/README.md

     fselect path from /home/user where is_archive = true
     fselect path, mime from /home/user where is_audio = 1
     fselect path, mime from /home/user where is_book != false

+Even simpler way of using boolean columns:

-    fselect path from /home/user where is_doc != 1
+    fselect path from /home/user where is_doc
-    fselect path from /home/user where is_image = false
+    fselect path from /home/user where is_image
-    fselect path from /home/user where is_video != true
+    fselect path from /home/user where is_video

 Find files with dangerous permissions:

-    fselect mode, path from /home/user where other_write = true or other_exec = true
+    fselect mode, path from /home/user where other_write or other_exec
-    fselect mode, path from /home/user where other_all = true
+    fselect mode, path from /home/user where other_all

 Simple glob-like expressions or even regular expressions on file mode are possible: